THEORY MODULE TEXT- Casebook for the Deconstruction

 During the Theory Module, LSAT questions are classified according to the issues they contain within a single text called The Casebook for the Deconstruction.
 The Casebook is organized along the lines of any law school textbook, hence it contains (i) LSAT questions classified by issue (or combination of issues), (ii) typical as well as boundary cases for each issue, and (iii) methods for solving each LSAT case.
 Our unique and concise organization enables students to master the LSAT by studying a single text.
 The Casebook is also governed by a set of maps that help consolidate the triggers- issues- and case applications for each chapter.
 If it's been on the LSAT, it's been mapped in The Casebook

-During the Application Module, the 10 most recent, actual LSATs (aka Preptests) are administered and thoroughly reviewed along with any older exams that our predictive model deems most relevant.
-Students are assigned at least 35 practice LSATs for homework.
+During the Application Module, the most recent, actual LSATs (aka Preptests) are thoroughly reviewed along with any older exams that our predictive model deems most relevant.
+Students are assigned at least 35 practice LSATs for homework and meet with the course Founder individually to review their results.

 The following books will help develop skills that are useful on the LSAT and in law school.